At the Dawn of a New Century

 Unsal, a former managing director for Unilever, would fly around Europe making connections for the company and working on a strategic plan.
-He made important changes in the North American organization as well.
+Together, they made important changes in the North American organization as well.
 For example, distribution and manufacturing were combined to present a single face to consumers rather than having the functions split into two independent divisions.

 The process shows something about the company’s openness to fresh ideas and a lack of fear of losing family control.